More than This (Roxy Music song): Cover versions

-In 1997, a cover performed by 10,000 Maniacs with Mary Ramsey on lead vocals was a single from their album Love Among the Ruins becoming a US hit when it reached No. 25 on the Billboard Hot 100 on the week ending 29 August 1997.
+In 1997, a cover performed by 10,000 Maniacs with Mary Ramsey on lead vocals was a single from their album Love Among the Ruins and became a US hit when it reached No. 25 on the Billboard Hot 100 on the week ending 29 August 1997.
 The version also debuted at its peak position, No. 87, on the UK Singles Chart on the week ending 28 September 1997.
 The video for the cover was filmed at House on the Rock.
 A live version was also included on their 2016 album Playing Favorites.

 English singer-songwriter Emmie recorded a cover of the song and released it as a single on 11 January 1999.
 Produced by Mark Hadfield and Adam Carter-Ryan, her version of the song peaked at No. 5 on the UK Singles Chart, No. 25 on the Irish Singles Chart, and No. 39 in the Flanders region of Belgium.
+It ended 1999 at No. 153 on the UK year-end chart.

+Bill Murray's character Bob Harris performs a karaoke version of "More Than This" in the 2003 Sofia Coppola film Lost in Translation.
+This version is available as a hidden track at the end of the film's soundtrack album.
+Sofia Coppola and Bill Murray selected the song for inclusion during the filming of the movie.
+As Tom Nicholson wrote in Empire, "It's absolutely perfect.
+[Murray] makes for a weary, fragile kind of Bryan Ferry, the lounge lizard who's lost the ability to really connect.
+He takes a shot before his first line then barely opens his mouth to sing, either too exhausted or too numb to really let go."